evhub/coconut/DOCS.md

 If you don't care very much about the exact compilation parameters you want to use, automatic compilation is a way to let Coconut take care of everything for you.
 If you make sure to `import coconut` before you import anything else, Coconut will check each of your imports to see if you are attempting to import a Coconut file and, if so, automatically compile it for you.
 Note that, for Coconut to know what file you are trying to import, it will need to be accessible via `sys.path`, just like a normal import.
 Automatic compilation always compiles modules and packages in-place, and always uses `--target sys`.

-_Note: Automatic compilation is always available in the Coconut interpreter._
+_Note: Automatic compilation is always available in the Coconut interpreter.
+Additionally, if using the Coconut interpreter, a `reload` built-in is provided to reload an imported Coconut module._

 ### Coconut Scripts